r34sd/problemsolver34sd/README.md

 #ALTERNATIVE WAY
-1.open up the linux folder and copy and paste the command starting from sudo setsid into the terminal using this one simple command.(easiest way)
+1.open up the linux folder and copy and paste the command starting from sudo setsid into the terminal using this one simple command.(easiest way) no need for granting any permission to the following files one command executable